Internship Advantage-Definition and Disclaimer

 Does MTSU Offer Co-ops?

-Yes.
-Employers may log into LightningJobSource and post co-op positions just as they post other positions.
-The Career Development Center (CDC) requires the same posting guidelines for all positions as described on our Policies and Procedures page.
+The University has co-op credit courses.
+The Career Development Center will post co-op positions.
 The awarding of academic credit is arranged between the student and the academic department.
 The CDC does not award credit.
 MTSU does not have a separate Co-op Office.